-A guide to skiing in Bulgaria in Eastern Europe – everything you need to know to plan a Bulgaria ski holiday, from which ski resort to choose and how much it costs to what the food and facilities are like.
+A complete guide to skiing in Bulgaria – everything you need to know to plan a Bulgaria ski holiday, from which ski resort to choose and how much it costs to what the food, après-ski and facilities are like.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

 For many people, skiing in Europe means the Alps.
 It’s where I learnt to ski and I’ve been back again and again.
-France, Switzerland, Austria and Italy are home to Europe’s best-known ski resorts, but thave a premium price tag – which only seems to be getting higher.
+France, Switzerland, Austria and Italy are home to Europe’s best-known ski resorts, but they have a premium price tag – which is only getting higher.

 Bulgaria might not have the polish of the famous Alpine resorts, but it has plenty of charm and some great slopes.
 But what’s a Bulgaria ski holiday really like?